harshad-p/MovieListingsApp/README.md

  MovieListingsApp - Coding Challenge from BCC Software

 # How to run
-Set the MovieListingsApp project as the Startup roject, and run.
+Set the MovieListingsApp project as the Startup project, and run.